Heho: History

 It was a small village of Danu people.
 The village grew into a town in the 1920s when the single-line railway line was extended from Aungpan to Shwenyaung, and Heho was determined to be a convenient intermediate stop and transfer point.
 Later an airport was built, 4 km northwest of the town.
 The airport served as an airbase both for the Allies and the Japanese during World War II.
 The airbase was heavily bombed by the Allies.
 Evidence of aircraft bunker revetments and bomb craters can still be seen on the southern end of the airfield, especially noticeable from the air.

-Air Bagan Flight 011, a Fokker 100 passenger jet, crashed near Heho on 25 December 2012.
-Two passengers were found dead in the plane crash.
-The domestic flight carrying 65 passengers was forced to make an emergency landing near Heho Airport.